sampoves/parking-in-helsinki-region/README.md

 * pno_dissolve.geojson - Research area as the four municipalities
 * pno_research_area.geojson - Postal areas for the research area

-Other thesis material:
-This part is currently vacationing, it'll be back.
-Python script to refine and analyse data produced in parking field survey.
-Will be majorly updated once responses start to flow in.
-* parking.py - main script
-* parking_func.py - auxiliary functions

 Features scrapped during development
 * 280319 infobox cookie will not trigger from infobutton or x button.
 Only the red button at the bottom of introduction
 * 020419 findIntersection() function and streamlined zip code area name fetch in layerClickHandler()